lanl/scico/docs/source/notes.rst

 The :class:`.xray.svmbir.XRayTransform` class is implemented via an interface to the `svmbir
 <https://svmbir.readthedocs.io/en/latest/>`__ package.
 The
+:class:`.xray.astra.XRayTransform2D` and
-:class:`.xray.astra.XRayTransform` class is implemented via an interface to the `ASTRA toolbox
+:class:`.xray.astra.XRayTransform3D` classes are implemented via an interface to the `ASTRA toolbox
 <https://www.astra-toolbox.com/>`__.
 This toolbox does provide some
 GPU acceleration support, but efficiency is expected to be lower than